 Every Android project is a team effort, so you should be open to teamwork and collaboration.

 Passion and Determination for Knowledge and Learning

 Developers who are open to continuous education and learning are some of the most successful.
 This holds true in Android app development.
-If you are determined in gaining more knowledge, then you’re open to adapting new technology.
+If you are determined to gain more knowledge, then you’re open to adapting to new technology, such as AI and Machine Learning.
 This is important in an open-source environment such as the Android platform.

 Hard work and Perseverance